 A leading credit card company engaged EverEdge to advise on a dispute with a competitive partner, and to review its inventive processes ensuring intellectual property protection drives all future innovation.

 The client is a specialist in pre-paid credit cards, providing solutions to consumers and businesses.
-Starting life in one product area, a pre-paid card for students and immigrants to the UK, this innovative company soon realized it had unique solutions applicable to other areas.
+Starting life in one product area, a pre-paid card for students and immigrants to the UK, this innovative company soon realised it had unique solutions applicable to other areas.

 Over the next few years, the client introduced a multiple currency card that incorporated foreign currency exchange (FX) functionality.
 This converted cash payments, or withdrawals into the best global FX rates available, within the standard time required for a transaction.
 This was a ground breaking technical solution and enabled the client to build distribution networks and grow market share.